 I appreciated that the luau was over by about 7:30 pm.
 Sometimes, luaus are really late, and that’s hard for younger kids or when dealing with jet lag from the mainland.

 The show itself was pretty good.
-Nothing really outstanding or memorable.
+Nothing really outstanding or memorable, but the complimentary photo and engaging performances like the siva afi made it worth attending.

 Oh, but they put up a big net before they did the Samoan fire knife dancing.
 They said it was a liability thing, and I’m guessing it’s because the front tables were really close to the stage.
 I’ve just never seen that done before.